craftcms/docs/docs/5.x/system/drafts-revisions.md

 Several interrelated systems affect whether an element is accessible by users of your site, or by developers working with [element queries](#querying).
 For Craft to [route](routing.md) to an element, it must…

-- …be **Enabled** globally, and for the requested site;
+- …be **Enabled** globally, _and_ for the requested site;
 - …be _canonical_;
 - …_not_ be a draft (this sounds redundant, but unpublished drafts are technically both a draft _and_ a canonical element);
-- …meet other element type-specific “status conditions” (like **Post Date** and **Expiry Date**);
+- …meet other element type-specific “status conditions” (like entries’ **Post Date** and **Expiry Date**);

-Craft’s default behavior safeguards drafts and revisions from public view, and developers must explicitly introduce mechanisms to expose them.
-The lifespan of secure preview tokens is determined by the <config5:previewTokenDuration> setting.
+Craft’s default behavior safeguards drafts and revisions from public view, and developers must explicitly expose them using [queries](#querying).
 Suppose you wanted to be transparent with an audience about edits to pages in a particular section:

 ```twig
 <h1>{{ entry.title }}</h1>